I run a very small plane share. It’s like a flying club, except:

 - No per-reserved-day minimums when you go on trips.
 Pay only for the hours you actually fly.

 - No rental insurance needed.
-You are named on the owner policy, and we negotiate a waiver of subrogation on your behalf.
+You are named insured on the main policy.

 - Fuel ups while traveling are reimbursed at full cost even if it’s more than our home rate.